h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 This rule is very up for debate on how this will develop going forward, but for now, we have set the low (unfairness) threshold to .8.
 But of course, when we are talking about making decisions on whether to send someone to prison, no difference in treatment should be allowed.
 But in our efforts to analyze this model, let's see if the model can achieve fairness under a benchmark that will require the model not to treat 80% less favorably the non-white groups than the Caucasian group.

 2. In the group disparity section, note that in the Caucasian row, all column values are 1.00000.
-The reference level in this case will always be 1.00000.
+The reference level, in this case, will always be 1.00000.
 The 1.00000 number will be the acceptable and fair reference value we will desire to see among other racial groups in our model.

 3. The adverse impact disparity value for African Americans in this built model is 1.46840.
 Compared to Caucasians, the difference is .46840.
 Note that the value is highlighted in orange, and that is because it is out of range.
 The range is between the high threshold of 1.25 and a low threshold of 0.8.
 The red flag here is having an increased adverse impact disparity value compared to the reference level or any other group.
 In other words, this difference is saying that a substantially high rate of wrong predictions exists, which works to the disadvantage of the African American group.

 4. The false-positive rate disparity for African Americans is 1.48404, a .48404 addition to the reference level's false-positive rate disparity value.
 And this is perhaps the giant red flag because this model is mispredicting African Americans at a 1.48404 rate disparity: the highest rate disparity among all groups.

 5. The false-negative rate disparity for African Americans is 0.49693.
 In comparison to Caucasians, that's a 0.50307 decrease.
 This difference results in problems because, in the Caucasian group, we will see a higher rate of false-negatives: a security problem.
-This difference also presents a wrong double standard wherein one hand, we have the model wrongly predicting more instances of  1 where 1 is a true two_year_recid  in the African American group.
+This difference also presents a wrong double standard wherein one hand; we have the model wrongly predicting more instances of  1 where 1 is a true two_year_recid  in the African American group.
 And on the other hand, we have the same model predicting higher false-negative instances in the Caucasian group.

 6. In the group parity section, we see that no fairness is achieved across all categories except for the 'negative predicted value parity' column.